AllenSWDB/allenswdb.github.io/databook/physiology/ephys/visual-coding/vcnp-session-data.md

 This tutorial walks through the basic contents of a Visual Coding Neuropixels session NWB file: the units table, stimulus presentation intervals, running speed, optotagging protocol, and LFP data.

-Visual Coding Neuropixels sessions are stored as NWB files, so the main dependency is PyNWB.
-Pandas and NumPy are useful for working with the tables and arrays stored in the file.

 ```{code-cell} ipython3
 import pynwb
 import pandas as pd